 A 150W solar panel will easily power most of your camp lights, torches and their rechargeable batteries, especially if those lights and torches are LED.
 These draw very little power from your solar panel battery and are known to be longer-lasting than incandescent bulbs.

 Portable solar panels for camping can be handy when you need to cool a space, and plenty of fans operate using a simple solar panel camping setup.
+The Sirocco fan is famous for its minimal power draw and still be able to operate at maximum output.
+Ideal for caravans and campervans the Sirocco fan is the perfect addition to any road trip, especially when you don't have the largest 12v power system.

 Where would we be without our smartphones?
 Portable solar panels can keep your smartphone battery full, although they can’t help you check your Facebook when you’re at a campsite with no signal…